hustcc/echarts-for-react/README.md

 **About API of echarts, can see** [http://echarts.baidu.com/api.html#echartsInstance](http://echarts.baidu.com/api.html#echartsInstance).

-you can use the API to do:
+You can use the API to do:

 1. `binding / unbinding` event.
 2. `dynamic charts` with dynamic data.